$U_A(1)$ symmetry restoration at high baryon density

 \section{Analytic and numerical calculations}

-In this section we analytically and numerically calculate the topological susceptibility in the quark-meson model at finite baryon density.
-We will take the calculations in real world with explicit chiral symmetry breaking.
-Since the susceptibility is a function of the condensates and meson and quark masses, we firstly simply review the condensates and masses in mean field approximation, their detailed calculation can be found in literature, such as Ref. \cite{Schaefer:2008hk}.
+In this section, we analytically and numerically calculate the topological susceptibility in the quark-meson model at finite baryon density.
+We will address calculations in the real world that involve explicit chiral symmetry breaking.
+Given that the susceptibility is dependent on the condensates, as well as meson and quark masses, we will first provide a brief overview of the condensates and masses using the mean field approximation.
+Detailed calculations can be sourced from existing literature \cite{Schaefer:2008hk}.